cosmos/cosmos-sdk/docs/core/transactions.md

 ### Signing Transactions

+Every message in a transaction must be signed by the addresses specified by its `GetSigners`.
 The SDK currently allows signing transactions in two different ways.

 #### `SIGN_MODE_DIRECT` (preferred)